A Gap Year

 Tuition & Fees

-The 4-week core program is $4,250 plus airfare.
-All food, lodging, in-country transportation included.
+The 4-week core program is $4,750 plus airfare.
+All food, lodging, and in-country transportation included.

 The program is open to high school graduates, including currently enrolled college students, ages 18+.

-Students can receive up to 8 undergraduate credits through EPI's partnership with Hamline University.
+Students can receive up to 8 undergraduate credits through EPI's partnership with Hamline University (additional registration process and fees apply).
 Or students can opt to receive independent credit through their home institutions.

 As part of the core program students will receive certifications in: